jeffreybiles/phoenix-tutorial-website/lib/book/contents/3- Generated Materials/2- Materials Index.md

 ## The Material Model

 Let's look at what each Material consists of.
-We've seen this in action, of course, when we were creating and viewing our data, but now we're going to look at how tho Material model is defined.
+We've seen this in action, of course, when we were creating and viewing our data, but now we're going to look at how the Material model is defined.

 ```elixir
 defmodule StarTracker.Material do